byelipk/ubuntu_rails_postgres_setup/README.md

 	sudo apt-get update
 	sudo apt-get install nodejs

+Now run `node -v` to confirm that Node.js was installed properly.

 With your javascript runtime in place, now you can `gem install rails`.

 Yay!
 Now, quick... run `rails -v` to make sure it worked.

 PART V - Installing Postgresql-9.3